 Say, for instance, they’re afraid of fireworks, and they express their fear through barking excessively, keep them away from firecrackers and leave them in a soundproof and comfy pet-friendly room.

 If they bark excessively because of people they meet for the first time, ask your guests to text or call you ahead of time before they arrive at your place.
 Use this time to move your dog somewhere safe and free from their stressors.

 Even if you plan thoroughly, accidents can happen anytime.
 It’s best to know how to respond in case of a pet emergency.
-You’ll need to know the closest veterinarian clinic that’s open 24/7 and accepts emergency cases, so write down the information in advance.
+You need to know the closest veterinarian clinic that’s open 24/7 and accepts emergency cases.